Orion-ZA/Orion-Docs/docs/10-database-schema.md

   - **Document Fields:**
     - `profileInfo`: Map (e.g., `name`: String, `email`: String, `joinedDate`: Timestamp)
     - `submittedTrails`: Array of References to Trail documents
-    - `favorites`: Array of References to Trail documents
+    - `favourites`: Array of References to Trail documents
     - `completedHikes`: Array of References to Trail documents
     - `wishlist`: Array of References to Trail documents
   - **Purpose**: Manages user profiles and their trail interactions.